rackerlabs/rackspace-how-to/content/rms-cloudflare/supported-features.md

 ---

 At Rackspace, we want to make your security experience as seamless as possible.
-To do this, we have evaluated Cloudflare&reg;'s extensive features list and identified areas where we can take on the feature configuration for you or consult with you on industry best practices, what we've seen make others successful and landmines to avoid.
+To do this, we have evaluated the extensive list of Cloudflare&reg;
+features.
+We identified areas where we can perform feature configuration for you or consult with you on industry best practices, what we've seen make others successful, and landmines to avoid.

 The following table describes which features we support and will be updated as we include new features and functionality:

-**Add-on Features.
-Configuration & Consultation**
+**Add-on features.
+Configuration and consultation**

 | Feature | Information |
 | --- | --- |